exclamaforte/diode/README.md

 - Stable Type Definitions: storing data from the external interfaces.
 - Model Training Code: Train ML models on the gathered data and contribute back to the `torch` community.
 - Caching code: Create Lookup Tables (LUT) to ensure maximum performance.

+## Common Herustic Types
+- ML Models: Collect and train on data directly from `torch`.
+- Lookup Tables: Build a json based lookup table that's editable by external tools like `jq`.
+- Custom Logic: Come with your own ideas/functions.

 ## Featured Heruistics
 - Matmul Kernel Prediction: Predict the runtime of matmul kernel.